moorepants/learn-multibody-dynamics/configuration.rst

    f_h(x_1, y_1, z_1, \ldots, x_v, y_v, z_v, t) = 0

+We include :math:`t` as it may also be possible that the constraint is an explicit function of time (instead of only implicit, as seen above).

 Generalized Coordinates
 =======================

 If a set of :math:`v` points are constrained with :math:`M` holonomic constraints then only :math:`n` of the Cartesian coordinates are independent of each other.
 The number of independent coordinates is found with ([Kane1985]_ pg 37):

 .. math::
    :label: num-gen-coord